 WOODLANDS GRILL at Barnsley Resort

 597 Barnsley Gardens Road, Adairsville, GA // (770) 773-7480

 After driving for several miles on rural roads, you will spot a 3000-acre mirage that turns out to be the luxurious Barnsley Resort.
 A world-class golf course, immaculately-groomed lawns, large and small cottages, a spa, and an inn await guests to this beautiful getaway near the ruins of the historic Barnsley manor house and formal gardens built in the 1840s.

 Executive Chef is Nicolas Lebas from France, and his dishes appeal to your eyes as well as your tastebuds.
 He incorporates fresh produce grown on the property into many of his dishes.

 Breakfast, lunch, and dinner are served daily at Woodlands Grill.
 I can enthusiastically recommend the ricotta pancakes for breakfast.
 Be sure to eat them on the screened-in porch overlooking the golf course for a treat that will incorporate all your senses.

-To be sure, there are other good, locally-owned restaurants in the Cartersville area, as well as a number of well-known chains.
+To be sure, there are other good, locally-owned Cartersville GA restaurants in this area, as well as a number of well-known chains.
 These thirteen, however, are ones I have personally sampled and can give my hearty approval.
 I hope I’ve given you plenty of reasons to plan a visit.
 You’ll be happy to discover this North Georgia gem.